da4all/da4all.github.io/_cards-copy/data-ethics-unveiled.md

   This blog post, intended for a quick read, defines data ethics; identifies various reasons as to why data ethics is so important; outlines useful frameworks, guiding principles, and challenges of data ethics; and describes real world examples of data ethics, including the situations, concerns, and outcomes of each.

 keywords:
-  - "Data Ethics"
+  - "data ethics examples"
-  - "Frameworks"
+  - "data ethics"
-  - "Guiding Principles"
+  - "frameworks"
-  - "Data Ethics Examples"
+  - "guiding principles"

 metadata:
   source: https://atlan.com/data-ethics-101/#data-ethics-example-exploring-real-world-scenarios